Nandtel/spark-streaming-kafka-cassandra-starter/README.md

 # Pipeline

-Demo pipeline application.
 Pipeline is compact and easy-to-use example of using Kafka, Spark Streaming and Cassandra together.

 ## Technologies
 - Java 8